avaneev/a5hash/README.md

 ## Why A5?

-The constants `0xAAAA...` and `0x5555...` represent repetitions of `10` and `01` bit-pairs.
+The constants `0xAAAA...` and `0x5555...` used in `a5hash` and `a5rand`
+represent repetitions of `10` and `01` bit-pairs.
 While they do not look special as adders in PRNGs, or even look controversial due to absense of spectral information, they have an important property of effectively restoring uniformity of any number.

 Consider this code, which calculates sum of successive bit independences of a set of numbers, and same of numbers XORed with `0xAAAA` constant, if a